rustyb/ipi-conf-13/_posts/2012-12-24-andrew-cooper.md

 categories:
     - speaker
 thumbnail: /img
-position: Chairman Northern Ireland Coastal & Marine Forum and Centre for Coastal & Marine Research University of Ulster
+position: Chairman Northern Ireland Coastal & Marine Forum and Centre for Coastal &amp; Marine Research University of Ulster
 bio: A Professor of Coastal Studies at the University of Ulster in Northern Ireland, Andrew established the Centre for Coastal and Marine Research and the Centre for Maritime Archaeology.
 ---